agentmorris/camera-trap-ml-survey/README.md

 <br/>**Corva DM, Semianiw NI, Eichholtzer AC, Adams SD, Mahmud MP, Gaur K, Pestell AJ, Driscoll DA, Kouzani AZ.
 A Smart Camera Trap for Detection of Endotherms and Ectotherms.
 Sensors.
 2022 May 28;22(11):4094.**

 Point out that PIR sensors require a 2.7C difference in temperature (compared to background) to detect an animal, which you don't really get from ecotherms.
 They propose an AI-based trigger based on a mixture-of-Guassians approach to F/B segmentation, and also present a hardware implementation that includes solar power, supporting a peak power consumption of 5W.
-If I'm reading correctly, capture is time-triggered (frequently), with the MoG approach being run frequently, and used to determine whether to storage a video.
+If I'm reading correctly, capture is time-triggered (frequently), with the MoG approach being run frequently, and used to determine whether to store a video.
 Intended for support small ectotherms (their sample images include, e.g., worms).

 <br/>**Banerjee A, Dinesh DA, Bhavsar A. Perusal of Camera Trap Sequences Across Locations.
 In Pattern Recognition Applications and Methods: 10th International Conference, ICPRAM 2021, and 11th International Conference, ICPRAM 2022, Virtual Event, February 4–6, 2021 and February 3–5, 2022, Revised Selected Papers 2023 Jan 27 (pp. 152-174).
 Cham: Springer International Publishing.**